pawelwilczewski/ue5-coding-guide/README.md

 * `double` for double precision floating point (8 bytes).
 * `PTRINT` for an integer that may hold a pointer (_never_ assume the size of `PTRINT`).

-7.6. __DO__ put a single space between the `*` or `&` and the variable name for pointers or references, and don't put a space between the type and `*` or `&`.
-For us, the fact that we are declaring a pointer or reference variable here much more belongs to the type of the variable than to its name:
+7.6. __DO__ put a single space between the type and `*` or `&` pointers or references, and don't put a space between `*` or `&` and the name.

-      AController* Instigator
+      AController *Instigator
-      const FDamageEvent& DamageEvent
+      const FDamageEvent &DamageEvent

 7.7. __DO__ test whether a pointer is valid before dereferencing it. `nullptr` should be used instead of the C-style `NULL` macro in all cases.
 If the pointer points to any `UOBJECT`, use `IsValid` to ensures the pointer is not null and the referenced object is not marked for destruction.

+7.8 Whenever declaring properties, use the following signature by default.
+For deriving the category, refer to rule 17.2.

+    // for read-only properties:
+    // consider VisibleAnywhere/VisibleDefaultsOnly/VisibleInstanceOnly
+    UPROPERTY(VisibleAnywhere, BlueprintReadOnly, Category = "SomeCategory", meta = (AllowPrivateAccess = true))
+    int32 SomeInteger = 0;

+    // for read/write properties:
+    // consider EditAnywhere/EditDefaultsOnly/EditInstanceOnly
+    // consider BlueprintReadOnly/BlueprintReadWrite
+    // NOTE: if BlueprintReadWrite is used, we don't need to use Edit specifiers but can/should use Visible instead UPROPERTY(EditAnywhere, BlueprintReadOnly, Category = "SomeCategory")
+    int32 SomeInteger = 0;

 ## 8. Enums & Constants